mongodb/terraform-provider-mongodbatlas/README.md

 $ export AWS_SECRET_ACCESS_KEY=<YOUR_SECRET_ACCESS_KEY>
 $ export AWS_CUSTOMER_MASTER_KEY_ID=<YOUR_CUSTOMER_MASTER_KEY_ID>
 ```
-Note: For more information about Encryption at Rest resource, see: https://docs.atlas.mongodb.com/reference/api/encryption-at-rest/
+~> **Notice:** For more information about Encryption at Rest resource, see: https://docs.atlas.mongodb.com/reference/api/encryption-at-rest/

 Then you can run the test with: